dogecoin/dogecoin/.github/ISSUE_TEMPLATE.md

 This issue tracker is only for technical issues related to Dogecoin Core.

-For general questions about Dogecoin please use one of the various communities, e.g. Reddit, IRC, Discord, etc.
+For general questions about Dogecoin or wallet recovery please use one of the various communities, e.g. Reddit, IRC, Discord, etc.

 ### Describe the issue